-Investors braced for a bumpy ride ahead of Global Payments' (NYS: GPN) earnings announcement as the company has wavered between beating and falling short of analyst predictions during the past fiscal year.
-The company will unveil its latest earnings Tuesday.
-Global Payments is a processor of electronic transactions for merchants, multinational corporations, financial institutions, government agencies, and other business and nonprofit business enterprises.
+Global Payments (NYS: GPN) hasn't been able to establish an earnings trend, bouncing between beating and falling short of estimates during the past fiscal year.
+The company will unveil its latest earnings on Thursday.
+Global Payments is a processor of electronic transactions.

 What analysts say:

 Buy, sell, or hold?: The majority of analysts back Global Payments as a buy.
-But with 52.2% of analysts rating it a buy, Global Payments is still below the mean analyst rating of its nearest 10 competitors, which average 68.5% buys.
-Analysts like Global Payments better than competitor Green Dot overall.
-Seven out of 14 analysts rate Green Dot a buy compared to 12 of 23 for Global Payments.
-Wall Street has warmed to the stock over the past three months, with analysts increasing their endorsement from hold to moderate buy.
+But with 57.7% of analysts rating it a buy, Global Payments is still below the mean analyst rating of its nearest 10 competitors, which average 69.6% buys.
+Analysts don't like Global Payments as much as competitor Green Dot overall.
+Twelve out of 20 analysts rate Green Dot a buy compared to 15 of 26 for Global Payments.
+Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 93.2% assigning it an outperform rating.
-The community at large agrees with the All-Stars with 90.4% awarding it a rating of outperform.
-Fools are gung-ho about Global Payments, though the message boards have been quiet lately with only 81 posts in the past 30 days.
+CAPS All-Stars are solidly backing the stock with 95.7% awarding it an outperform rating.
+The community at large backs the All-Stars with 90.7% assigning it a rating of "outperform."
+Fools are gung-ho about Global Payments, though the message boards have been quiet lately with only 84 posts in the past 30 days.
 Global Payments has a bullish CAPS rating of five out of five stars that is about on par with the Fool community assessment.

 Now let's look at how efficient management is at running the business.
 Traditionally, margins represent the efficiency with which companies capture portions of sales dollars.
 The following table shows gross, operating, and net margins over the past four quarters.

 We can help you keep tabs on your companies with My Watchlist, our free, personalized service.
 Add Global Payments now.